 Snow Tracks

-This picture shows multiple tracks made in the fresh snow one morning.
+Multiple animal tracks are visible in the fresh, morning snow.
 There appear to be three sets of tracks that seem to come close to the backyard of a house.
 The backyard is wooded and full of trees.

 Location